gavinwill/HomeLab/README.md

 - Create an empty file called meta-data (cloud init will not work if meta-data is missing.
 An empty file meets the requirement) on the cloud-init USB stick.

-- create a file called user-data and populate it with options you require and save to the cloud-init USB stick.
+- Create a file called user-data and populate it with options you require and save to the cloud-init USB stick.
 [The official documentation has a few examples that can be used as reference.](https://ubuntu.com/server/docs/install/autoinstall)

 Now its time to install onto baremetal